 The three axes of work:

-• At the music school in Petit Bourg, we are preparing the formation of an orchestra of young musicians who will learn the music of the whales and then take them out to sea to play with them.
+- We are preparing to form an orchestra of young musicians who will learn the music of the whales and then take them out to sea to play with them.

-• We are going to meet musicians and scientists from other Caribbean islands where humpback whales live, in order to initiate multidisciplinary exchanges.
+- We are going to meet musicians and scientists from other Caribbean islands where humpback whales live, to initiate multidisciplinary exchanges.

-Learning whale music at the music and dance school in Petit Bourg.
+Learning whale music at the Petit Bourg music and dance school:

 Guadeloupe is thus on the way to becoming the first island in the world where children play music with the whales that populate its waters, inter-species communication elevated to art...
 A sharing and mutual recognition that is destined to last from generation to generation...